 Kathryn "Kate" Grotenhuis was born on July 22, 2001 in Minneapolis, MN to Van Grotenhuis and Kathy Moore.
-She has two brothers, John and Andrew and a sister, Liz.
+She has three siblings.
 Kate is an honor student at Eden Prairie High School and she will graduate in 2019.
 When Kate has time outside of gymnastics, she enjoys cross-country skiing, swimming, spending time with her friends and shopping.
 Kate volunteers at Feed My Starving Children and also serves as co-chair of a club at school making blankets for needy children.

 Kate's mom enrolled her into gymnastics for fun when she was three years old at TAGS - Eden Prairie and she has been there ever since.
 Kate loved tumbling as a youngster and spent most of her time upside down walking on her hands.
 She competed level 7 in 2012 at the age of 11.
 At the State Championships, she won the vault title with a 9.550.
 Kate moved up to level 8 where she placed sixth in the all-around with a 37.725 and second on vault at the State Championships.
 At the Region 4 championships, Kate was the alternate to the MN Super 8 Team.
 She finished second on vault and fourth on balance beam.